amirsharapov/aiocdp/README.md

 ### ** STATUS: UNDER DEVELOPMENT **

-This library will provide wrapper around the Chrome DevTools Protocol.
+This library provides an async wrapper around the Chrome DevTools Protocol.

+## About

-## Scope
+### Scope

 This library is built to be "one and done" with the exception of performance optimizations or bug fixes.
-This library should NOT depend on the CDP spec as the spec is subject to change.
+This library should not depend parts of the CDP spec that are not related to the core functionality of the protocol.

-## Motivation
+### Motivation

 I hope this library becomes the underlying engine for any projects using Chrome DevTools Protocol.
 With that in mind, we need to achieve the following points: